brittaniSavery/personal-website/content/posts/intro-of-me-the-coder.md

 tags:
   - introduction
   - coder
-summary: "In the Introduction of Me Series—Part 1: The Coder, I will discuss how my background led me to become a software engineer, i.e. a coder."
+description: "In the Introduction of Me Series—Part 1: The Coder, I will discuss how my background led me to become a software engineer, i.e. a coder."
 thumbnail: intro-code.jpg
 ---